commerceblock/docs/source/map-init/index.rst

 Sidechain configuration
 ^^^^^^^^^^^^^^^^^^^^^^^

 Once the controller public keys have been generated and aggregated, the Ocean blockchain can be configured with the controller public keys.
-This is done to immutably link the controllers with the blockchain (so that the mapping object signatures can be verified directly) and to pay the policy asset coins to a multisig controller address, which will give them permission to create new token types.
+This is done to immutably link the controllers with the blockchain (so that the mapping object signatures can be verified directly) and to pay the issuance asset coins to a multisig controller address, which will give them permission to create new token types.

 The controller public keys are added to the ``ocean.conf`` file via the ``issuecontrolscript`` parameter.
 This parameter is set to the hex-encoding of the redeem script generated in the ``p2sh.json`` file.
-The ``initialfreecoinsdestination`` parameter is set with the P2SH multisig ``scriptPubKey`` generated in the ``p2sh.json`` file.
-In addition a quantity of policy asset coins to be generated in the genesis block must be specified (this value is arbitrary, but must be greater than 100) with the ``initialfreecoins`` parameter.
+The ``issuancecoinsdestination`` parameter is set with the P2SH multisig ``scriptPubKey`` generated in the ``p2sh.json`` file.
+In addition a quantity of issuance asset coins to be generated in the genesis block must be specified (this value is arbitrary, but must be greater than 100) with the ``policycoins`` parameter.
 For example:

 .. code-block::

-   initialfreecoins=50000000000000
+   policycoins=50000000000000
-   initialfreecoinsdestination=a91469b4ee09eca516ae4c380b7f7e63a492340517bc87
+   issuancecoinsdestination=a91469b4ee09eca516ae4c380b7f7e63a492340517bc87
    issuecontrolscript=5221035cb05851130ee7aa09ca43dae988d36ab6b8dbb06dd3948295b919084056d4ce2103925c07cdc8b04b6f4ab84e6e120648d91517911d2a28decf9ad37cae333413a52102de3441f8a7ecb17417cc764143bda6f19ee5dc85de94534af5a411cd6ef12b5953ae

 This configuration then forms part of the genesis block definition.

-Policy asset UTXO list
+Issuance asset UTXO list
 ^^^^^^^^^^^^^^^^^^^^^^

-In order to issue new tokens, issuance transactions (signed by the controllers) must spend a policy asset output.
-These outputs are initially created in the genesis block, and are tracked by the issuance process (i.e. new policy asset outputs are created as change for each issuance).
-The current list of available policy asset outputs is kept in the the ``ptxo.dat`` wallet file, which is updated at each issuance.
+In order to issue new tokens, issuance transactions (signed by the controllers) must spend an issuance asset output.
+These outputs are initially created in the genesis block, and are tracked by the issuance process (i.e. new issuance asset outputs are created as change for each issuance).
+The current list of available issuance asset outputs is kept in the the ``ptxo.dat`` wallet file, which is updated at each issuance.

-To initialise the ``ptxo.dat`` wallet file, first determine all the policy asset outpoints by first importing the controller P2SH address into a configured Ocean client wallet:
+To initialise the ``ptxo.dat`` wallet file, first determine all the issuance asset outpoints by first importing the controller P2SH address into a configured Ocean client wallet:

 ``ocean-cli importaddress 3BKwcuph76AgTgo7d5nNdW4EYRL7v1PawN``